enewey/maze-generator/README.md

 ------
 The output .mdf file format goes like this:

-* The first line is two integers represent the width & height of the maze in blocks (1 block = 1 floor or wall)
+* The first line is six integers.
+...* First two integers represent the number of rows and columns in the maze ...* Next two numbers is the row and column for the starting location ...* Last two numbers is the row and column for the ending position
 * Every line there after is a space-separated pair of integers (row column), representing the coordinate points for each **wall** in the maze.

 ######Possible improvements
 I recognize that this file format is pretty clearly a quick-and-dirty, and perhaps naive approach to things.
 I don't know the best approach to collision detection, unfortunately.
 Until I do, this will have to suffice.

-*There will be more to this file as things develop further, such as starting and ending points.*

 Contact
 ------